 Restaurant Guide to Holiday Promotions

-One of the busiest times of the year (if not the busiest) for any restaurant are the holiday.
-Thanksgiving, Christmas and New Year’s Eve have the potential to greatly increase sales for the average restaurant.
+One of the busiest times of the year (if not the busiest) for restaurants are holidays.
+Thanksgiving, Christmas and New Year’s Eve have the potential to increase sales for the average restaurant greatly.
 Holiday parties, catering and gift cards are all ways to increase sales during the months of November and December.
 By starting your advertising campaign early, being proactive with booking dates, and making sure you are prepared for the busy holiday rush, you can make the most out of the holidays at your restaurant.

 Start Advertising Early

 No matter what services your restaurant offers during the holiday season, whether it is off-site catering or packaged turkey dinners, you need to get the word out early –like 6-8 weeks before each holiday.
 You should start reminding customers that you are open for Thanksgiving, in September, and continue to remind them periodically over the next 6-8 weeks.
 The same is true if you are hosting a New Years Eve bash – start promoting it in November.
 If you do on-site catering, for office Christmas parties, contact last year’s list in early October and offer to book their event now, because space is limited.